liamcottle/sungrow-eyem4-exporter/README.md

 ```

 > NOTE: Make sure to replace `1.2.3.4` with the IP address of the server running the exporter and `8080` with the listen port you set with `--listen-port`.

+## How to add to Grafana?

+You can download and import the [dashboard.json](grafana-dashboard/dashboard.json) into your Grafana instance.

+> NOTE: You will need to update each of the metrics to pull from the correct IP address.